aidanvillegas/octelerad-web-te/infra/caddy/README.md

 # Caddy Configuration

-TLS reverse proxy configs will be added here when the stack is containerized.
+Local reverse proxy that fronts the web (`app.localhost`) and API (`api.localhost`) containers.
+Adjust hostnames and TLS configuration before deploying to production.